papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 # Registration

-Registering will guarantee you a spot if the actual retreat date matches your choices, as we will book the venue in early December based on most popular date and its number of registered people.
-Note that by registering for either or both date, you are also committing to pay for your stay if the retreat date matches your choices.
-This means that cancellation after the deadline can only be done by finding another attendee to take your spot.
-Otherwise, you will have to pay the registration fees.
-After the deadline, late registrations will be possible but will not guarantee you a spot.
+Registering will guarantee you a spot if you register until the November 30th deadline.
+After the deadline, late registrations will be possible, but will not guarantee you a spot.

-We are considering two possible dates for the 2018 retreat:
-- April 25-27, 2018
-- May 9-11, 2018

-If you are sure that you are able to attend the retreat at either of these dates, please register by filling this [form](https://docs.google.com/forms/d/e/1FAIpQLSecc2yi_9u_OLpYT5LXl2T-i2RytksHzp3CxrSUEwQkgP3jzg/viewform) by November 30th.
+Please register by filling out the [registration form here](https://docs.google.com/forms/d/e/1FAIpQLSecc2yi_9u_OLpYT5LXl2T-i2RytksHzp3CxrSUEwQkgP3jzg/viewform).

 # Transportation / carpools